netdisco/netdisco-docker/README.md

 ##  Refreshing MAC vendors

-The following command can be used to download and update the MAC vendor database:
+The following command will download and update the MAC vendor database:

     curl -Ls https://raw.githubusercontent.com/netdisco/upstream-sources/refs/heads/master/bootstrap/netdisco-lookup-tables.sql | docker-compose run -T netdisco-do psql

-Each containerised Netdisco release will also include the latest MAC vendors, and automatically update them when starting.
+Each containerised Netdisco release also includes the latest MAC vendors, and automatically updates them when starting.

 ##  Tips

+When (re-)starting Netdisco services with our `compose.yaml` file, Netdisco always updates the database schema.
+This may appear to have many errors, but they can be safely ignored (the process is idempotent).

 The [netdisco-do](https://metacpan.org/dist/App-Netdisco/view/bin/netdisco-do) utility can be run like this (or without `<action>` to get help):